Z-Wave 700: Unlocking Smart Home Potential

-Simple concepts like a learning thermostat point the way to more powerful smart environments, driven by machine learning, artificial intelligence and predictive analytics.
+Simple concepts, such as a learning thermostat point the way to more powerful smart environments, driven by machine learning, artificial intelligence, and predictive analytics.
 The potential settings for these applications extend beyond the standalone residence, and numerous industries have already reacted in kind, with demand for new smart products and services that create value.

 The insurance industries have become similarly energized by the benefits of context-aware environments.
 A draft in the home can be traced to a roof in need of costly repair.
 Moisture in the garage can distinguish between a simple worn valve or an expensive leak in the foundation.
 Electrical interruptions could point to a faulty breaker box and the possibility of a fire.
 Contextual data informs risk, which is the currency of the insurance industry.
 Providers are already using smart devices to offer policies that have been customized to each customer and individual environment.